lidefi87/ESM_Processing/Scripts/02_Downloading_CMIP6_data.md

 ### Accessing and saving CMIP6 data

-We will now load the CMIP6 data into a temporary file in memory, so we can subset it, standardise its variables names and save a local copy.
-We will loop through each item in the search results.
+We will define a new function that will access the CMIP6 data, load into memory, extract years of interest and standardise all variable names before saving a copy locally.

 ``` python
 def download_CMIP6(df):